vuejs/vue-test-utils/docs/api/wrapper/findComponent.md

 ```

 ::: warning Usage with CSS selectors
-Using `findAllComponents` with CSS selector might have confusing behavior
+Using `findComponent` with a CSS selector might have confusing behavior

 Consider this example: